anvit/pokesay/README.md

 # Pokesay
-Pokesay is a pokemon inspired implementation of cowsay, written in JavaScript.
+Pokesay is a pokemon themed command-line app inspired by cowsay, written in JavaScript.

 ## Installation
 Pokesay requires a node installation.
 Clone/Download this repo, then run: